CleKraus/soccer_analytics/README.md

     - Extrapolation

 6. [Introduction to tracking data](notebooks/introduction_to_tracking_data.ipynb): In this notebook we are going to start looking into tracking data provided by Metrica sports.
-We learn about the fundamentals on working with tracking data such as:
+We learn about the fundamentals of working with tracking data such as:
     - Visualizing tracking data in animations
     - Computing basic statistics based on tracking data
     - Adding helper tools to highlight certain aspects in animations